Cannibalism: Protection against cannibalism

 Animals have evolved protection to prevent and deter potential predators such as those from their own kind.
 Many amphibian eggs are gelatinous and toxic to decrease edibility.
 Often, adults would lay their eggs in crevices, holes, or empty nesting sites to hide their eggs from potential conspecific predators which tend to ingest the eggs for an additional nutritional benefit or to get rid of genetic competition.
 In amphibians, the development of non-aquatic egg deposition has helped increase the survival rates of their young by the evolution of viviparity or direct development.
 In bees, worker policing occurs to prohibit worker reproduction, whereby workers cannibalize other worker laid eggs.
 Queen laid eggs have a different scent than worker laid eggs, allowing workers to differentiate between the two, allowing them to nurture and protect queen laid eggs rather than cannibalising them.
 Parental presence at nesting sites is also a common method of protection against infanticide committed by conspecific individuals, whereby the parent exhibits defensive displays to ward off potential predators.
 Parental investment in newborns are generally higher during their early stages of development whereby behaviours such as aggression, territorial behaviour, and pregnancy blocking become more apparent.

 Morphological plasticity helps an individual account for different predation stresses, thereby increasing individual survival rates.
 Japanese brown frog tadpoles have been shown to exhibit morphological plasticity when they are in a high stress environment where cannibalism between tadpoles and more developed individuals were present.
 Shifting their morphology plays a key role in their survival, creating bulkier bodies when put into environments where more developed tadpoles were present, to make it difficult for the individuals to swallow them whole.
 Diet shifts between different stages of development have also evolved to decrease competition between each stage, thereby increasing the amount of food availability so that there is a decreased chance that the individuals will turn to cannibalism as an additional food source.

-Cannibalism in the media

-Cannibalism has been a subject for horror movies since the 1980s.
-This genre is called cannibal films.
-In Planet Dinosaur it shows two Majungasaurus fighting to eat each other.

-Cannibalism has also been a subject of video games.
-More recently, cannibalism has been featured in a positive light, with video games like Ark: Survival Evolved incentivizing players' virtual characters to eat each other.